The City of Colville is accepting applications from

 Consists of seven members that serve a three year term.

-comprised of five (5) members, appointed by the Mayor for a five-year term (not
+This board consists of seven (7) members appointed by the Mayor for a four-year

 Responsible for the acquisition, construction, maintenance